A PDF version of these FAQs is available for download at the following link.

 For Library Updates: For updates on the library services this semester, and further information on the topics discussed above, please view this .

 No. As of Sunday, March 22, all residential students have vacated campus, and nearly all employees are working from home.
 Locks on outer doors of all residence halls are being changed to prevent unauthorized access, and Campus Safety is in the process of making sure all residence room doors are locked.

 Students may not return to campus at this time.
 Due to Gov. Cuomo’s March 20 executive order closing all non-essential businesses, the campus is officially closed at this time.
+Dean of Students Charles Kenyon and his staff are also working to find a way for all students to return to campus later in the spring or in early summer to retrieve their belongings, once we receive clearance from the governor to reopen the campus.
 If you have an urgent need for items (for items such as medications or prescription eyewear), please contact Emily Burt, director of residence life and student conduct, at firstname.lastname@example.org.

 We know that some students may have left perishable food items in their rooms and/or in their personal refrigerator units.
 For the health, safety and sanitation of our campus, we are obligated to check all student rooms for perishable items and dispose of them.
 Starting Tuesday, March 24, staff will be entering all student rooms to check any refrigerator units and dispose of any perishable items that are found.
 Staff will not empty freezers and will leave refrigerators plugged in for any non-perishable items left behind.
 Staff will not be going through drawers, dressers or wardrobes/closets; they are not looking for conduct violations or anything else.
 This is only for the health, safety and sanitation of our community.